insertokername/custom-authlib/docs/flask/1/authorization-server.rst

 -------------------

-The nonce value MUST be unique across all requests with the same timestamp, client credentials, and token combinations.
-Authlib Flask integration has a built-in validation with cache.
+The nonce value MUST be unique across all requests with the same timestamp, client credentials, and token combinations. insertokname-authlib Flask integration has a built-in validation with cache.

 If cache is not available, developers can use a database, here is an example of